Farmers Facing Diesel Quality Problems – Is FAME to Blame?

-Learn more about microbial contamination in diesel here.
+Learn more about recovering your fuels from microbial contamination in diesel, using our fuel contamination services

-Diesel seasonal grade could also be causing farmers’ red diesel issues
+Diesel seasonal grade could also be causing farmers’ diesel issues

 The other factor that can impact diesel quality and cause problems with machinery is if summer grade diesel is being used during winter.

-Gas oil comes in two grades: summer and winter.
+Both gas oil and white diesel come in two grades: summer and winter.
 Winter-grade diesel contains additives that make it more resistant to the cold, whilst summer-grade diesel doesn’t contain this added protection.
 This means that whilst winter-grade diesel can be used all year round, it’s also more expensive to produce than summer-grade diesel and is therefore not as cost-effective as using summer-grade diesel in the warmer months.

 If you use summer-grade diesel in the cold months, you’re at greater risk of your fuel gelling (where the cold makes your fuel thick and vicious) and eventually clog filters and damaging machinery.